awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

 You can also forbid multiple encryption context pairs\.
-The following example key policy statement uses a `Deny` effect to forbid the principal from using the CMK if the encryption context in the request includes a `Stage=Restricted` or `Stage=Production`\.pair\.
+The following example key policy statement uses a `Deny` effect to forbid the principal from using the KMS keys if the encryption context in the request includes a `Stage=Restricted` or `Stage=Production`\.pair\.

 Multiple values \(`Restricted` and `Production`\) for the same key \(`kms:EncryptionContext:Stage`\) are implicitly connected by a OR\.
 For details, see [Evaluation logic for conditions with multiple keys or values](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html#reference_policies_multiple-conditions-eval) in the *IAM User Guide*\.